Success Rate of Long-Distance Relationships

 If we explore the subject of a long-distance relationship, we can actually acquire a lot of interesting facts and figures.
 A lot of people may cringe at the idea because not only are LDR’s difficult to maintain, they also have a strong tendency to fail.

 Right or wrong?
 Let’s explore the numbers that justify the reasons for LDR.

 What Can Be Considered a Long-Distance Relationship?

 Based on a survey, if a couple lives at least 132 miles away from each other their relationship can be considered as long distance.
 The first three months may be identified as the most optimistic stage.

-The study also pointed out that the fourth month marks as the beginning of the most difficult part.
+The study also pointed out that the fourth month marks the beginning of the most difficult part.
 On the brighter side, if the long-distance relationship gets past the 8th-month milestone, it can actually get easier and more positive.

 Prevalence and Success Rate of Long-Distance Relationship

-Statistics and survey reveal that around 14 million couples in the U.S. consider themselves having a long-distance relationship over the past to the present year.
+Statistics and surveys reveal that around 14 million couples in the U.S. consider themselves having a long-distance relationship over the past to the present year.
 Out of these 14 million, around 4.5 million of the couples are not married.
 75% of engaged couples have, at some point, engaged in a long-distance relationship.

 This is when the couple doesn’t plan or create changes in their relationship.
 Every couple who are apart must find a way to create adjustments in order for their relationship to survive.